 - Decline, where pricing is reduced and liquidation strategies are applied.

 - Lesson 1: introduction to the Product Life Cycle

 - Lesson 2: the impact of the PLC and the product portfolio

 - Lesson 3: the critical stage of product introduction

 - Lesson 4: sustainable product innovation

 We offer different approaches, you can choose the one that fits best to your need.
-For a better understanding about our different training solutions, please visit our web page.
+For a better understanding about our different training solutions, please check our training solutions.